IlyaZinkovich/ilyazinkovich.github.io/_posts/2018/may/2018-05-26-event-sourcing-consistency.md

 categories: event sourcing
 ---

-Event Sourcing recently became very popular with the rise of [reactive systems](https://www.reactivemanifesto.org/).
+Event Sourcing became very popular with the recent rise of [reactive systems](https://www.reactivemanifesto.org/).
 However, the idea is not new and has a very concise definition polished with the years of research:
 >"Capture all changes to an application state as a sequence of events"
 >[Martin Fowler, 12 December 2005](https://martinfowler.com/eaaDev/EventSourcing.html).